NatanGarcias/data-visualization-challenge/README.md

 # IEEE BioVis 2020: Data Visualization Challenge :mag_right::bar_chart:

 This challenge was proposed by the IEEE BioVis 2020 conference, in which the main objective was creating **a visualization tool to help health professionals** to analyse data sets of families with high incidence levels of suicide cases (from Utah - USA).
-In this project were proposed two approaches on a visualization tool: interactive family trees and bar graphs.

-The **D3.js framework** was chosen to develop the graphics presented in this project.
+In this project were proposed two approaches on a visualization tool: interactive family trees and bar graphs, and they were developed using the **D3.js framework**.

 ## Website Overview :mag_right::link:

-To present the tools developed in this project, a website was created where there is a presentation of the problem, description of the approaches, datasets available and the tools themselves:
+To present the tools developed in this project, a website was created showing the following steps: problem description, approaches presentation, available datasets and the tools themselves:

 [**Visualization Tool Website**](https://geflx.github.io/ieee-biovis2020-datavis-challenge)